supercodepoet/django-skylark/docs/deployment.rst

 .. warning:: It may not be the best idea to use this site-wide as every page will have a separate Javascript and CSS file.
-This is mainly in place to support a future feature of CrunchyFrog where you can specify plans be applied to specific views.
+This is mainly in place to support a future feature of Django Skylark where you can specify plans be applied to specific views.

 Options